 This will result in 200 units per pallet.

 You might be thinking: why not go all the way to the edge?
 Well you technically can.
 But your product is safer if it's fully on the pallet.
-Things can get hectic between all the warehouses, storage racks, forklifts, and manhandling.
+Things get hectic between all the warehouses, storage racks, forklifts, and manhandling.
 The base of the pallet acts like a bumper when being moved around.
-If you bump anything, you want to make contact with the wooden pallet, not your merchandise.
+If you bump anything, you want the wooden pallet to take the hit, not your merchandise.
 Most pallets aren't even a true 40x48in, they degrade over time.
 So you can do all the correct math and your cartons still might hang off the edge a few millimeters depending on that particular pallet.
 It's best to end up a bit short and make sure everything is fully on the pallet to protect the product.
+Plus, you're counting on the packers to place your cartons absolutely flush with one another, which probably won't happen.
+There might be a couple millimeters in between each carton.

 In the end, your game can be whatever size you want.
 Just keep in mind the pallet size and how many units per case.